wandevs/wandevs.org/docs/set-up-wanchain-node.md

 ---
 layout: page
-title: Set up a Wanchain node
+title: Set up a Wanchain Node
 ---

 To be able to access the Wanchain network from your program, you need to have